fmohammad0786/spiffe-spire/envoy-jwt-example/envoy-jwt/README.md

 Before proceeding, review the following:

 * You'll need access to the Kubernetes environment configured when going through the [SPIRE Envoy-X.509 Tutorial](../envoy-x509/README.md).
 Optionally, you can create the Kubernetes environment with the `pre-set-env.sh` script described just below.
-* Required YAML files for this tutorial can be found in the `k8s/envoy-jwt` directory in https://github.com/spiffe/spire-tutorials.
-If you didn't already clone the repo for the _SPIRE Envoy-X.509 Tutorial_ please do so now.

 If the Kubernetes _SPIRE Envoy-X.509 Tutorial_ environment is not available, you can use the following script to create it and use it as starting point for this tutorial.
 From the `k8s/envoy-jwt` directory, run the following command: